-Remote workers can also suffer from loneliness.
-Moving away from a traditional office setting and working at home reduces the huge social aspect of work.
+Remote working can be an extremely lonely experience.
+Moving away from a traditional office setting and working at home removes a huge social aspect of work.
 While they may seem innocuous, coffee breaks, group lunches and office jokes are an important mean of bonding and building connection.
 Telecommuting risks removing this sense of community and support network.

 Many of the benefits of remote work are actually eroded whenever the set-up makes employees feel isolated.
 Studies reveal that loneliness leads to lower productivity and performance, and lonely remote workers are more likely to quit.
 The freedom of remote quickly becomes hollow if a sense of belonging isn’t developed.